Descriptors

 This design helps us to create a data modeling.

-In other object-oriented languages, you will find getter
+In other object-oriented languages, you will find getter and setter methods to manage attributes.

 However, Python allows a programmer to manage the attributes simply with the attribute name, without losing their protection.